 Continuation of SPAN 211.
 Emphasis on business terminology, commercial correspondence, similarities and differences in business transactions and international procedures.
 Offered infrequently.
 Prereq: SPAN 201 or 211, or placement exam.

 Spanish Literature in English (G1)

 Outstanding Spanish and Spanish-American literary works.
 Course taught in English by an instructor of Spanish.
+Knowledge of Spanish not required.
 Offered periodically.